understanding media

 Video and Acoustic McLuhan

 Marshall McLuhan: The Man and his Message (2005).
 CBC Archives.
-Retrieved on 21st March 2005 from: http://archives.cbc.ca/IDD-1-74-342/people/mcluhan/.
-Includes ten short television and radio clips from the Canadian Broadcast Corporation featuring or discussing McLuhan.
+Retrieved on 4th January 2012 from: http://archives.cbc.ca/IDD-1-74-342/people/mcluhan/.
+Includes eighteen short television and radio clips from the Canadian Broadcast Corporation featuring or discussing McLuhan.

 UbuWeb (no date).
-Retrieved 10th March 2006 from: http://www.ubu.com/sound/mcluhan.html.
-Two radio interviews with McLuhan, one from the Dick Cavett Show in 1970, alongside Truman Capote, and one from Speaking Freely, hosted by Edwin Newman, in 1971.
+Retrieved 4th January 2012 from: http://www.ubu.com/sound/mcluhan.html.
+Several television and radio clips featuring McLuhan, including two radio interviews with McLuhan, one from the Dick Cavett Show in 1970, alongside Truman Capote, and one from Speaking Freely, hosted by Edwin Newman, in 1971.

 Understanding McLuhan: In the Electric World, Change is the Only Stable Factor (1996).
-USA: Southam Interactive, 1996.
+USA: Southam Interactive.
 CD-ROM on the ideas and life of Marshall McLuhan.